cosmin2497/finance/README.md

 # Cs50 finance webapp
+# Remember that this was my first Python project.
+I know that it could have been done better but it does it's job.
 This project can be found on www.cosmincristescu.com, requires registration.
 It's a webapp based on Flask microframework and written in Python.
 It represents a stock simulator.
 First after signning up on the platform, the new user receives $10.000 by default.
 The money can be used to buy or sell stocks.
 The